(peer id oh STIG meen)

 B/C (manufacturer dependent)

-Adverse events were not observed in animal reproduction studies.
+Adverse events have not been observed in animal reproduction studies.
 Pyridostigmine may cross the placenta (Buckley 1968).
 Use of pyridostigmine may be continued during pregnancy for the treatment of myasthenia gravis (Norwood 2013; Skie 2010) and its use should be continued during labor (Norwood 2013).
 Transient neonatal myasthenia gravis may occur in 10% to 20% of neonates due to placental transfer of maternal antibodies (Skie 2010; Varner 2013).

 In general, medications used as antidotes should take into consideration the health and prognosis of the mother; antidotes should be administered to pregnant women if there is a clear indication for use and should not be withheld because of fears of teratogenicity (Bailey 2003).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Have patient report immediately to prescriber difficulty breathing, change in balance, vision changes, nausea, vomiting, abdominal cramps, diarrhea, drooling, sweating a lot, muscle cramps, twitching, or weakness (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.